-In the spring of 2016, parents of 734 students out of 803 students (91%) attended parent-teacher conferences.
-88% of students had parents attend parent-teacher conferences in the spring of 2015.
+In the spring of 2017, parents of 90% of elementary students attended parent-teacher conferences.
+91% of students had parents attend parent-teacher conferences in the spring of 2016.

 Throughout the past twenty years, Madison School District has experienced tremendous growth.
-Since 1994, at least one project took place almost every year to accommodate enrollment and to further educational opportunities for students attending Madison Schools.
+Since 1994, at least one project took place almost every year to accommodate enrollment and to further educational and extra-curricular opportunities for students attending Madison Schools.